Rachel Ruamy (Long) Pritts was born on April 11, 1860 in Confluence, Somerset County, PA, the daughter of George and Elizabeth (Minerd) Long.

 He passed away on Feb.
 26, 1978, at the age of 91.

-Grandson Rev. Melvin J. Pritts ( ? - ? ) joined the U.S. Army in September 1945.
+Son Rev. Melvin J. "Mel" Pritts (1927-2013) was born on July 3, 1927 in Normalville, Fayette County.
+He joined the U.S. Army in September 1945 after World War II had concluded.
 As a 19-year-old, he was sent to the Panama Canal Zone and worked with the Detachment Medical Department at Fort Kobbe.
-Following his discharge from the military, he received his bachelor's degree from West Virginia Wesley College and became an ordained minister.
-In July 1950, reported the Daily Courier, he preached at the Normalville Evangelical United Brethren Church.
-In October 1951, Melvin married Betty Ann Noon, daughter of Michael Noon of Taplin, WV.
+Following his discharge from the military, he received his bachelor's degree from West Virginia Wesleyan College and became an ordained minister.
+In July 1950, reported the Daily Courier, he returned home to preach at the Normalville Evangelical United Brethren Church.
+On Sept.
+4, 1951, the 24-year-old Melvin married 19-year-old Betty Ann Noon ( ? - ? ), daughter of Michael and Odessa Sue (Tuggle) Noon of Taplin, Logan County, WV.
 The ceremony was held at the home of Betty Ann's uncle and aunt, Robert E. Tuggle of Taplin, led by Rev. Claude R. Collins of the Bruce McConald Memorial Methodist Church.
 At the time of marriage, Melvin worked for the Veterans Administration Hospital in Clarksburg, Harrison County, WV and served as pastor of the Sardis Methodist Church.
 Betty Ann studied at West Virginia Wesleyan College.
-They had two children -- Robert Pritts and Sherry Pritts.
-In 1954, Melvin lived in Pittsburgh, and in 1955-1956 was minister of Clover Hill Church in a rural area near Bentleyville, PA.
+The couple went on to produce three children -- Robert Wayne Pritts, Sheryl Ann "Sherry" Pritts and Susan Bryson.
+In 1954, Melvin lived in Pittsburgh, where he studied at the Pittsburgh Theological Seminary, obtaining his masters of divinity degree in 1959.
+Circa 1955-1956, he served as minister of Clover Hill Church in a rural area near Bentleyville, PA.
 Later in 1956, the Prittses made their home in Pittsburgh's South Side.
 By 1967, Melvin and Betty had relocated to Phoenix, AZ, where he accepted the position of associated pastor of First Methodist Church of Phoenix.
+At the age of 86, he died in Tucson on Sept.
+22, 2013.
+His remains were cremated, and a memorial service was held at Catalina United Methodist Church.

 ~ Daughter Ida Grace (Pritts) Prinkey ~